We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.

-Best telehealth company for a range of branded and generic medication: Roman
+Best company for branded and generic medication: Roman

 - Generic Viagra: This medication works similarly to branded Viagra.
-Roman sells it in 25, 50, and 100 mg doses for $34 per dose.
+Roman sells it in 25, 50, and 100 mg doses for between $4 and $10 per dose.

 - Daily generic Cialis: A person can also buy daily tadalafil medication — the active ingredient in Cialis — for $8 per dose.
 It comes in 2.5 and 5 mg doses.